MinusKelvin/ice4/README.md

 - A single executable no more than 4 KB large (notable dependencies: C++ compiler, `xz`)
 - 10x12 board representation
 - Pseudolegal movegen
+  - Underpromotions to rook & bishop not generated
 - Zobrist hashing
 - Transposition table
 - Lazy SMP